A WORLD OF WORDS

 In the Epistle Dedicatorie John Florio celebrates the Italian language; however, his attitude towards English language is now changed.
 If in First Fruits he found the language “besitted with manu languages” now he’s moved a step nearer appreciating what he now defines the “sweete-mother-toonge” of his native land.
 At this point of his life John Florio defines himself as Englishman, despite will be forever defined as foreigner.
 Clearly, he did wish this work to assist his pupils, and others, on their journeys through the works of such figures like Petrarca, Dante, Castiglione, and Guazzo:

-“The retained doth some service, that now and then, but holds your Honors styrrop, or lendes a hande ouer a stile, or opens a gappe for easier passage, or holds a torch in a darke waie.”
+“The retainer doth some service, that now and then, but holds your Honors styrrop, or lendes a hande ouer a stile, or opens a gappe for easier passage, or holds a torch in a darke waie.”

 A growing confidence in his linguistic abilities is in evidence when he asserts: